William Stevenson (Canadian politician)

 William Stevenson is a Canadian politician from the Conservative Party of Canada.
 He was elected Member of Parliament for Yellowhead in the 2025 Canadian federal election.
 He is a chartered accountant and a former financial agent for MPs.
 He is a fourth generation Albertan residing on a farm in rural Alberta.
 He beat incumbent Conservative MP Gerald Soroka for the nomination.
+He was elected vice chair of the Standing Joint Committee on the Library of Parliament in the 45th Canadian Parliament in 2025.

+At the time of the 2025 Canadian federal election, he lived in Mountain View County.